alchm/marionette-formview/README.md

 ## Data validation

-You can specify a validation function on your email (for example) field by declaring a `validate` function on its declaration You can also add a `message` attribute to pass to your error callback Using the previous HTML sample :
+You can specify a validation function on your email field (for example) by declaring a `validate` function

+You can also add a `message` attribute to pass to your error callback

+Using the previous HTML sample :
 ```javascript
 var MyFormView = Marionette.FormView.extend({